Runsheng/sspace_longread/README.md

 install Perl4::CoreLibs
 ```

 - blasr 5.2p1 (Note, the blasr 5.3 in bioconda have bug in .so link)
 ```
 # easiest way to install blasr is conda
 conda install -c bioconda blasr=5.2p1

+# then create a soft link of the blasr to the same folder as the Sspace-Longread.pl
 ```